Every hen can lay an egg daily but can a chicken lay more than one egg daily? How many eggs do chickens lay in a day?

 How many eggs would a chicken naturally lay?

 Most chickens tend to lay around 250 eggs a year.
-Some breeds may lay fewer eggs while others more.
+Some breeds may lay fewer eggs while others have more.
 As the hens get old, they will lay fewer eggs.